gilramir/argparse/README.md

 Highlights:

 * You can have nested subcommands.
-* The values for that the command-line options are stored in a struct of your creation.
+* The values for the command-line options are stored in a struct of your creation.
 * Argparse can deduce the name of the value field in the struct by looking at the name of the option.
+Or, you can tell it exactly which field to use.
-* Argparse will tell you if a particular option was present or not present, in case you need that information.
+* Argparse will tell you if a particular option was present on the command-line or not present, in case you need that information.
 * Options can be inherited by sub-comands, and you need only define them once.